zhahui/kasisto-server-api/guided-conversation-api/nlu-input-types.md

 }
 ```

 The captured String will be sent to the Webhook mostly unprocessed as KAI can't use NLU on strings.
-Using strings is not generally recommended as it puts the burden of interpretation to the Webhool
+Using strings is not generally recommended as it puts the burden of interpretation to the Webhook.

 ### Date